Negative Lien in detail | JAIIB PPB IMPORTANT NOTES MAY 2023

-In this post on JAIIB, we will explain an important topic from the latest & applicable JAIIB Syllabus 2022 for the JAIIB NOV 2022 Exams i.e. Lien, to be specific, we will be taking a deeper understanding of Negative Lien.
-But first, let us tell you what & how you can confirm your Certificate of JUNIOR ASSOCIATE OF THE INDIAN INSTITUTE OF BANKERS (JAIIB) this 2022!
+In this post on JAIIB PPB, we will explain an important topic from the latest & applicable JAIIB Syllabus 2023 for the JAIIB Principles & Practices of Banking for MAY 2023 Exams i.e. Lien, to be specific, we will be taking a deeper understanding of Negative Lien.
+But first, let us tell you what & how you can confirm your Certificate of JUNIOR ASSOCIATE OF THE INDIAN INSTITUTE OF BANKERS (JAIIB) this 2023!

-JAIIB candidates must know that the JAIIB Exams 2022 will soon be over our heads.
-And to avoid the last-day struggle, the JAIIB candidates must prepare for the exams within the time it can be easily managed.
+JAIIB candidates must know that the JAIIB Exams 2023 will soon be over our heads.
+And to avoid the last-day struggle, the JAIIB Principles & Practices of Banking candidates must prepare for the exams within a time it can be easily managed.

 - Practice Mock Tests as much as possible